Jashan9080/SUMMER-INSTITUTIONAL-TRAINING/Day-2/README.md

 ##  Date
 02 July 2026
 ## SL-IV LAB
-I went too SL lab at 12:30 pm to attend my day 2 of institutional training in computer science department.
+I went to SL lab at 12:30 pm to attend my day 2 of institutional training in computer science department.
 ## Objective
 The objective of Day 2 was to understand the basics of Linux Operating System, Bash Shell, Linux command line interface and to perform basic file and directory operations.